zuozhenggh/learning-library/data-management-library/database/graph/freetier/files/c360_create_graph_ft.md

 Now, the tables are created and populated with data.
 Let's create a graph representation of them.

-The steps are:
+### Steps
-- Modify the graph server configuration to disable TLS (SSL) for this lab
+- Modify the graph server configuration to disable Transport Layer Security (TLS) / Secure Sockets Layer (SSL) for this lab
 - Start the graph server
 - Start a client (JShell) that connects to the server
-- Setup a PGQL connection to the database
+- Setup a Property Graph Query Language (PGQL) connection to the database
-- Use PGQL DDL (CREATE PROPERTY GRAPH) to instantiate a graph
+- Use PGQL Data Definition Language (DDL) (e.g. CREATE PROPERTY GRAPH) to instantiate a graph

 ## STEP 1: Modify the graph server config file